*Greetings, Delvers!*

 The sorcerers decided that creating soldiers of draconic origin would be the best option, for dragons were tough a powerful, especially with their breath weapons.
 But after years of experimentations, they could not crate a humanoid that of pure dragon blood.
 They were either mutated horribly or were uncontrollable.

-Relatively speaking, the overall draconian populuation in Irith is small but stable.
+Relatively speaking, the overall Draconian population in Irith is small but stable.

 Draconians breed by means of copulation.
 Unlike humans, however, the females will, after impregnation, lay their egs in a clutch usually numbering 2-8 eggs that hatch in four months.
 The must be kept in a dark, warm, moist environment and tended to religiously if they have any chance of hatching successfully.
 Draconians age at the same rate as humans after that.